mzakharo/flutter_with_python_android/README.md

 `flutter run`

-At this point, you should see 'hello world' printed if you `adb logcat` , while the flutter demo app running.
-Communicating between the two is an excercse to the user,  you can use raw sockets, ZeroMQ, Nanomsg-NG libraries to name a few.
+At this point, you should see 'hello world' printed if you `adb logcat` , while the flutter demo is running.
+Options for communicating between python and flutter include:
+ - flask server
+ - zeromq
+ - nanomsg-ng
+ - raw UDP/TCP sockets

 Some useful projects:
  - Access Android Java API from Python: [pyjnius](https://pyjnius.readthedocs.io/en/stable/)